youhide/theShortener/README.md

 # theShortener

-A fast URL shortener that generates 8-character codes using SHA-256 and Base62 encoding, implemented as a native Node.js addon in C++.
+A fast string shortener that generates 8-character codes using SHA-256 and Base62 encoding, implemented as a native Node.js addon in C++.

 - Features
 - Fast native C++ implementation